• Skip to main content

 Unfold and cut along crease.
 (2)

-Heart bookmark folding instructions part one
+Heart bookmark folding instructions with four steps outlined in article.

 Set aside one half for your second bookmark!